 Face it: Human beings are complicated.
 There is rarely just one factor at play when someone quits his or her job.
 Most often, people have multiple reasons for not liking their jobs.
 And guess what?
 In a lot of research surveys, pay and job growth don't even crack the top three most important contributors to job satisfaction.

-For example, in one survey from 2014, American employees ranked the most important factors this way:†
+For example, in a survey by the Society for Human Resource Management, American employees ranked the most important factors this way:

 - Respectful treatment